Certificate in Applied Technology (Furniture and Cabinetmaking)

 - A hands-on, workshop-based introduction to furniture and cabinetmaking.

-- A mix of study and work experience: you attend classes for three days per week and spend the remaining two days a week working in the industry.
+- A mix of study and work experience: you attend classes for three days per week and spend the remaining two days working in the industry.
 This gives you the opportunity to apply what you have learnt and make valuable contacts for your career.

 - Excellent furnituremaking and joinery facilities, which include fully equipped workshops and an industrial CNC machine.
 You're welcome to visit our workshops to see them for yourself and we'll be happy to provide advice to help you in your decision making.